top of page

 I didn't realize at the time, that he was a person too.
 Not just my dad.
 That he wanted a life too.
 To have a family again.
 And he deserved one.

-The next year they were married.
+One year later, they were married.
 And the year after that, they had their first child together.

 Back to the present.
 My husband, daughter, and I spent last Christmas with my mom in Tijuana, where we opened presents, took pictures, and ate bacalao and romeritos.
 Because my husband is vegan, my mom made two versions of each, one for him and one for everyone else.
 This time my mom and I put all the effort, her making the dinner, buying us gifts, giving us money, and decorating her home.
 Me dressing up, taking my family, and entertaining my kid.
 It was a beautiful day.
 I was grateful for my family, for my mom, for another year together.